Women in Canadian politics: Women as premiers

-Upon winning the 2013 Ontario Liberal Party leadership election, Wynne also earned the distinction of being the first out lesbian to be a first minister in Canada.
+Upon winning the 2013 Ontario Liberal Party leadership election, Kathleen Wynne became the first out lesbian to be a first minister in Canada.

 Personal aspects

 Women in politics still sometimes face a double standard, with their personal lives subject to greater scrutiny than those of men in equivalent positions.
 In what some commentators have characterized as an example of sexism, Christy Clark was asked by several journalists to explain how she could properly do her job as provincial Minister of Education while simultaneously raising a newborn child; her then-husband, Liberal Party strategist Mark Marissen, was not asked the same question despite holding a similarly busy and high-profile public position.

 When Clark announced her candidacy for the 2011 British Columbia Liberal Party leadership race, she was again asked by journalist Bill Good how she planned to balance her role as a mother with the responsibilities of serving as provincial premier if she won – to which Clark responded:

 In 1985, Pauline Marois became the first woman in Canadian history to give birth to a child while serving as a provincial cabinet minister.
 She was followed in 2001 by Christy Clark.
 In 1987, Sheila Copps became the first woman in Canadian history to give birth to a child while sitting as a federal Member of Parliament.
 In 1999, Michelle Dockrill became the first Member of Parliament to bring her newborn baby into the House of Commons.

 Similarly, following Clark's victory in the leadership race, Global Vancouver anchor Chris Gailus was criticized for asking her in an interview whether her new job as premier would leave her any time to date.
 While sitting as a provincial MLA in Manitoba, Judy Wasylycia-Leis gave birth to a child in 1988, and was dismissed by another MLA as "a high-priced babysitter" when she set up a playpen in her office and took time out from a committee meeting to breastfeed.